google/glome/login/README.md

  1. Create a configuration file, see [example.cfg](example.cfg).
  1. Try it out by running `glome-login -c glome.cfg -- root`

-## Lockdown

-Lockdown mode allows you to restrict logins on machines.
-It is similar to nologin(5), except that it applies to all users that are trying to lock in.

-Example usage of lockdown is that you can allow logins only on broken machines, e.g. by having some sort of health checker output the expected token in the lockdown file.
-Another example is that you may want to only allow access until the machine has been handed off to production, at which point you can flip the contents of the lockdown file.

-If lockdown is enabled by passing `-i` and the referenced lockdown file exists, a login will only be initiated if the lockdown file contains exactly the correct byte sequence expected for a disabled lockdown.

-By default the expected file contents is `0\n`.
-The expected lockdown file contents in case of lockdown is `1\n` and any other values will throw an error. glome-login will assume lockdown is in effect as long as it cannot positively confirm the expected contents of the lockdown file or the lockdown file does not exist.

-## Rebooting

-Reboot mode allows you to reboot the machine by only entering a predefined username.
-Machine reboot is initiated immediately by sending SIGINT to the init (PID 1) process.
-GLOME login protocol is not used for this username, so reboot mode should only be enabled on consoles with restricted access such as serial console.

-Reboot mode is disabled by default and can be enabled by passing `-r` with a desired username.

 ## Installation

 The installation is dependent on what system you are running.